Understanding the different types of love.

 Afterward, the idea we understand today as platonic love originated in the Greek concept of Philia.

-In like manner, a love beyond physical attraction.
+In like manner, it goes beyond physical attraction.

 Agape: